Potential change for logical improvements: move control of constraints purely to the .mdp

 It's conceptually nicer if mdrun (or grompp) can decide how to implement constraints, based on recognizing patterns, so that we don't have the question of implementing and documenting special topology directives for particular kinds of rigid bodies.

-#3 Updated by Mark Abraham over 1 year ago
+#3 Updated by Mark Abraham almost 2 years ago

 There's several related issues here.